 At Paloma Pottery, “Reduce, reuse, recycle” isn’t just a catch phrase that we use.
 Global sustainability was the driving factor behind launching our business and is always considered in each and every product that we create.
 Our studio warehouse is green modeled to provide comprehensive energy efficiency and assure that we are emitting a low level of waste.
 We recognize that every small act and choice adds up and we are always working to make our environment a better place.

-In January of 2000, Whitney established Paloma Pottery with a mission of sustainability and global awareness.
+In January of 2000, Whitney established Paloma Pottery with a mission of sustainable business practices and global awareness.
 Throughout each business and creative process, that mission is followed.
 Paloma is proud to up-cycle, recycle and reduce waste in many ways.
 We collect recycled materials not only for our recycled glass products, but for our packaging as well.
 We’ve also composed a vast array of recycled objects to create the shapes, molds and textures of our products.
 For instance, we utilize broken glass from a local business, Louis Auto Glass, to fuse ceramics, thereby diverting an item from entering the waste stream and instead turning it into gorgeous and customized works of art.

 Paloma Pottery Mission Statement: Founded on three basic principles...